-Specific objective 4.5. - Ensuring equal access to health care and fostering resilience of health systems, including primary care, and promoting the transition from institutional to family-based and community-based care
+Ensuring equal access to health care and fostering resilience of health systems, including primary care, and promoting the transition from institutional to family-based and community-based care

-2.1.1.1.
-Related types of action, and their expected contribution to those specific objectives and to macroregional strategies and sea-basis strategies, where appropriate Reference: point (e)(i) of Article 17(3), point (c)(ii) of Article 17(9)
+2.1.1.1 Related types of action, and their expected contribution to those specific objectives and to macro-regional strategies and sea-basin strategies, where appropriate

+Reference: point (e)(i) of Article 17(3), point (c)(ii) of Article 17(9)

-Programme area has a substantial, but inefficient network of healthcare institutions, which often cannot provide for satisfactory and equal access to services for the patients.
-Border areas in particular suffer from poor access to health care, especially in cases where hospital care in one's own country is further away than the healthcare across the border.
-While there are arrangements (bilateral agreements between the countries in the border area) to cross-border health care provision, the access to healthcare remains a challenge and the network of healthcare institutions cannot fully meet the needs even on one side of the border.
+Programme area has a substantial, but inefficient network of health care institutions, which often cannot provide for satisfactory and equal access to services for the patients.
+Border areas in particular suffer from poor access to health care, especially in cases where hospital care in one's own country is further away than the health care across the border.
+While there are arrangements (bilateral agreements between the countries in the border area) to cross-border health care provision, the access to health care remains a challenge and the network of healthcare institutions cannot fully meet the needs even on one side of the border.
 Previously under-organised and under-staffed health support systems of the border areas have been further challenged by COVID-19 crisis.
 As most of Europe, the border area therefore needs to adjust to the challenges of global pandemics and seize the opportunities of technological advancements in the organisation of medical practices and health support.
+The programme will promote the transition from institutional and hospital-centred model to family-based and community-based care and support primary and integrated health care models.